rubyonrailsfourbook/book/03-static-content/01-static-html.markdown

 	</html>

 ### Issues
-This is a very simple HTML page and simple todo.
+This is a very simple HTML page and simple to create.
 However this is not a good solution.
 There are a few issues with this approach.
+The first issue is that layout and navigation, if any, must be updated

 #### The Layout
 The layout of the site, which we will talk out in the next chapter, will not be appiled to these types of pages.
 They must be given there own style.
 This can be great.